 The run file will have one column for probe ids (ID_REF) and a variable number of columns named after a sample found in your sample set.
 The ID_REF column in the run file will contain probe ids that will be found in your feature annotation file, under the Probe_ID column.
 All of the other columns in your run file will be named after samples, which must be found in your sample set.

 In order to import your run data, you must first import your sample set and your feature annotation set.
 Your run import will fail if we are unable to find a match for your ID_REF value or for a sample in your sample set.
+If you don't have current files, you can use these small example files:

 Set up the Expression Matrix Assay